- Installing and updating

 You cannot convert the default My Workspace to a team workspace.

-Open your workspace in the Postman app by selecting it from the drop-down at the top in the center and click Invite.
+Open your workspace in the Postman app by selecting it from the workspace dropdown in the left.
+To add collaborators, click Invite at the top right.

 Add email addresses for the collaborators you want to invite to the workspace.
 Select access levels for the workspace and click Send Invitations.